rcmp-grc/rcmp-grc.github.io/firearms-armes-a-feu/iws-swp-en.md

 <section class="alert alert-warning">
 <h2 class="h3">Online service interruption</h2>
-	<p>Due to Shared Services Canada maintenance, telephone services and this service will be unavailable for use on Sunday, March&#160;29, 2026, from 9&#160;am until 10:30&#160;am, Eastern time.
+	<p>Due to Shared Services Canada maintenance, this service will be unavailable for use on Sunday, March&#160;29, 2026, from 9&#160;am until 10:30&#160;am, Eastern time.
 We apologize in advance for any inconvenience this may cause.</p>
 </section>

 <section id="s1">